Clayell/TargetInterceptPlanner/README.md

 # Lunar Transfer Planner

-### Provides a GUI for planning a transfer to a satellite (natural or artificial) from the surface of the planet (or moon, gas giant, star, etc.) on which you are currently on.
+### Provides a GUI for planning a transfer to a satellite (natural, artificial, or a specified orbit) from the surface of the celestial body (planet, moon, gas giant, star, etc.) on which you are currently on.

 Launch into the parking orbit it gives you at the time it gives you, wait the time it gives you for the prograde-only maneuver to arrive (usually on the Ascending/Descending node), and then execute the maneuver with the delta-V it gives you.
 If all goes well, you should be headed directly on a collision course to your target.